matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 their square root.
 So we get a nice square big enough to hold the ants.

 OK.
-We have a setup function that is going to place the initial food and ants, and it is going to return a sequence of ant agents.
+So we have a setup function that is going to place the initial food and ants, and it is going to return a sequence of ant agents.
 So if we are placing food and ants, we are definitely modifying the world.
 We better be in a transaction.
 So there is our `sync`.

 Then we are going to go through for the number of food places -- that was one of those variables earlier.
 For each food place, we are going